 Graduation to Vocation: Protecting the Environment from Pollution

-Daniel Amparo is a recent Forestry and Environmental Resources graduate who received his undergraduate degree in Environmental Technology and Management while dual majoring in Chemistry.
-He received funding for various study abroad trips from the College of Natural Resources Student Assistance and Enrichment Fund.
+Amparo received funding for various study abroad trips from the College of Natural Resources Student Assistance and Enrichment Fund.
+He was also a recipient of the Nielsen Family Scholarship.

 In the fall, Daniel will begin his Master of Science degree in Environmental Sciences and Engineering at UNC-Chapel Hill’s Gillings School of Global Public Health.